 2023–24 Buffett Faculty Fellows

-In 2023, the Northwestern Buffett Institute expanded upon its Buffett Faculty Fellows Program, which brings world-class faculty to Northwestern through joint appointments in the Northwestern Buffett Institute and one of Northwestern's schools, to offer internal fellowships to Northwestern professors looking to play a role in a robustly interdisciplinary community of faculty eager to explore the ways in which different forms of expertise and experience can mutually enrich their scholarship.
-Northwestern Buffett will welcome our initial cohort of Faculty Fellows in Fall 2023:
+In 2023, the Buffett Institute expanded upon its Buffett Faculty Fellows Program, which brings world-class faculty to Northwestern through joint appointments in Buffett and one of Northwestern's schools, to offer internal fellowships to Northwestern professors looking to play a role in a robustly interdisciplinary community of faculty eager to explore the ways in which different forms of expertise and experience can mutually enrich their scholarship.
+We welcomed our initial cohort of Faculty Fellows in Fall 2023:

 Laura Brueck is Associate Professor of South Asian and Comparative Literatures, and Chair of the Department of Asian Languages and Cultures in Northwestern’s Weinberg College of Arts and Sciences.
 Her work focuses on caste and race, Dalit literature and literary publics, genre fictions and the theory and practice of translation.
 She is the author of Writing Resistance: The Rhetorical Imagination of Hindi Dalit Literature (Columbia University Press, 2014) and the translator of Unclaimed Terrain: Stories by Ajay Navaria (Navayana, 2013), as well as the co-editor of volumes on Indian sound studies, gender and the vernacular in Indian literature and Dalit literature in translation.
 She is currently co-editing the Routledge Companion to Postcolonial and Decolonial Literatures and writing a book on Indian detective fictions tentatively titled Indian Pulp: The Local and the Global in Indian Detective Fictions.
 She co-leads the Northwestern Buffett Global Working Group on Race, Caste, and Colorism which aims to cultivate a global network of scholars, artists, writers, translators, and activists around a shared political, intellectual, and aesthetic inquiry of race, caste, and colorism.